PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-06-20 06:44:12
+Last updated: 2024-06-20 06:44:45
-Random Quote: What is lost, will be found. - Maura Franklin
+Random Quote: Many good men have been bad kings, and some bad men have been good kings.  -  Maester Aemon